Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-Here are key highlights of Drucker’s life:
+Here are key highlights from Drucker’s life:

-• 1935: Relocated to England after Nazi authorities banned his writings
+• 1933: Relocated to England after Nazi authorities banned his writings

 The management theory of Peter Drucker

-“Drucker felt that all businesses need and deserve to be managed well,” said Drucker disciple Bruce Rosenstein, author of Create Your Future the Peter Drucker Way and Living in More Than One World: How Peter Drucker’s Wisdom Can Inspire and Transform Your Life.
+“Drucker felt that all businesses need and deserve to be managed well,” said Bruce Rosenstein, author of Create Your Future the Peter Drucker Way and Living in More Than One World: How Peter Drucker’s Wisdom Can Inspire and Transform Your Life.
 “Part of that, he believed, was thinking about the future… He recognized that even if you’re really successful now, you will fail later if you’re not thinking about the future.”

 FYIDid you know